cbquillen/wavenet_experiment/README.md

 ```

 The default parameters work for me on an 8Gb NVidia GTX-1070.
 At the
-default parameter settings, it takes 0.9 seconds per time step with
+default parameter settings, it takes 0.9 seconds per minibatch with
-an audio chunk of 50000 samples (half of ibab's default.)
-You will
+a minibatch audio chunk of 50000 samples (half of ibab's default.)
+Generation
-probably want to run a minimum of 100000 steps, which will take at least a
+is several hundred samples per second.
+You will probably want to run a
+minimum of 100000 steps, which will take at least a day unless you have a
-day unless you have a better GPU card.
+better GPU card.

 If you have a card with smaller memory, you can run with a smaller
 audio chunk size.
 I carry context correctly across chunks, so there